2019 Humanities Without Walls PreDoctoral

 - Two letters of recommendation.
 One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop.

-Purdue may nominate up to four finalists from the applications we receive.
+Purdue may nominate one finalist from the applications we receive.

-Announcement of fellowship awards will be made by the end of January 2018.
+The announcement of fellowship awards will be made by the end of the year.

 2018 Humanities Without Walls Fellows